Cosmogenic photon and neutrino fluxes in the Auger era: Introduction

 Our calculations can be understood as conservative lower limits to the cosmogenic neutrino and photon fluxes.
 Indeed, as we discuss in section~\ref{sec:conclusions}, by relaxing our symplifying assumptions the flux of cosmogenic particles would necessarily increase.
 Taking into account the latest Auger results enables us to conservatively narrow down the range of allowed cosmogenic neutrino fluxes considerably, compared to the previous work of Ref.~\cite{kotera2010a}.

-This paper is structured as follows: in section~\ref{sec:propagation} we provide the theoretical foundations for the modelling of UHECR propagation, presenting details of the setup of simulations and the code in section~\ref{sec:simulations}; section~\ref{sec:fitting} concerns the fitting procedure, whose results are presented in section~\ref{sec:fitResults}; predictions of cosmogenic fluxes in light of the fit results are given in sections~\ref{sec:cosmogenicResultsPh} and~\ref{sec:cosmogenicResultsNu}, for photons and neutrinos, respectively; finally, in section~\ref{sec:conclusions} we conclude and discuss future prospects for detecting cosmogenic neutrinos and photons.
+This paper is structured as follows: in section~\ref{sec:propagation} we provide the theoretical foundations for the modelling of UHECR propagation, presenting details of the setup of simulations and the code in section~\ref{sec:simulations}; results of the fit are presented in section~\ref{sec:fitResults}; predictions of cosmogenic fluxes in light of the fit results are given in sections~\ref{sec:cosmogenicResultsPh} and~\ref{sec:cosmogenicResultsNu}, for photons and neutrinos, respectively; finally, in section~\ref{sec:conclusions} we conclude and discuss future prospects for detecting cosmogenic neutrinos and photons.